Leros

 Leros ferry: schedules and tickets

 Athens is connected to Leros with frequent ferry crossings from the port of Piraeus.
-The journey from Piraeus to Leros takes from 9 to 10 hours.
+The trip duration from Piraeus to Leros ranges from 9 to 10 hours.
 For this reason, we suggest you book a cabin to enjoy a more comfortable trip.
-More information about the ferry route Piraeus - Leros can be found on the respective Ferryhopper page.

 Frequent ferry connections